ashercsulb/isx45-IntAppDev/tutorials/ejs.md

   In this section, we will demonstrate processing forms.
 We will experiment with:
   - Both synchronous and asynchronous HTTP requests
   - Form enctype (encoded type)
     - application/x-www-form-urlencoded - This is the default.
-Characters are endoced before sent.
+Characters are encoded before sent.
     - multipart/form-data - No characters are encoded.

   For illustration purposes, we will call the same form view for both GET and POST requests.